chiranjeevimn/Student-Details-App/README.md

 # Student-Details-App
-Android Application that will work with database to store the
+Android Application that will work with database to store the Student Details entered.